-From Grade 4 to High School Graduation and Beyond
+The Tools to Succeed from Grade 4 to High School Graduation and Beyond

-- Techniques to plan and track projects.
+- Techniques for planning and managing large projects.

 - Organizational methods for efficient homework routines and how to set up a personal study area.

 - Performance management and planning skills, from tracking grades to using an academic calendar.